Water Temperature of Sandy Creek in North Hamlin, NY

 Service Notice – November 2025: The Environment and Climate Change Canada (ECCC) CAP Service undergoes changes from time to time as the business of alerting evolves.
 For 2025, changes are expected to include...
 1) ECCC's initiative to upgrade the presentation of alerts into Colour-Coded Weather Alerts is tentatively set for deployment November 26, 2025.
 Data changes will appear in CAP following this deployment, 2) the alert name ‘extreme cold warning’ will change to ‘cold warning’, 3) two Public zone names will change in Saskatchewan, 4) ECCC's initiative to introduce free-form polygons to represent the true threat area of a weather hazard continues, there will be changes coming to CAP and 5) other minor improvements and corrections.
 For more information on these changes: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/ | Notification de service – novembre 2025: Le service du PAC d’Environnement et Changement climatique Canada (ECCC) subit périodiquement des changements à mesure que le système d’alerte évolue.
 Pour 2025, il y aura des changements incluant...
 1) l'initiative d'ECCC visant à améliorer la présentation des alertes sous forme d'alertes météorologiques codées par couleur est provisoirement prévue pour un déploiement le 26 novembre 2025.
 Des changements aux données apparaîtront dans le PAC suite à ce déploiement, 2) le nom de l’alerte ‘avertissement de froid extrême’ changera pour ‘avertissement de froid’, 3) deux noms de zones publiques seront modifiés en Saskatchewan, 4) l’initiative d’ECCC visant à introduire des polygones libres pour représenter la véritable zone de menace d’un danger météorologique se poursuit.
 Des changements seront également apportés au PAC et 5) d’autres améliorations et corrections mineures.
 Pour plus d’informations sur ces changements: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/

-Heavy snow and local blowing snow expected.
-What: Additional snowfall amounts of 10 to 15 cm.
-Reduced visibility in heavy snow and blowing snow.
-When: Ending this evening.
-Additional Information: An Alberta clipper will push into the region today bringing snow across the area which may be heavy at times.
-The snow is expected to taper to scattered flurries or rain showers late this afternoon or this evening. ### Travel will likely be challenging.
+Snow squalls expected today.
+What: Significantly reduced visibility in heavy snow and local blowing snow.
+Local snowfall amounts of 10 to 20 cm.
+When: Early this morning through early this evening.
+Additional information: Lake effect snow squalls will impact the area beginning early this morning.
+Snow squalls may move north of the area for a time later this morning before returning this afternoon.
+Westerly winds gusting 50 to 70 km/h will result in local blowing and drifting snow.
+Poor visibility due to intense snowfall rates and local blowing snow will be the predominant hazard.
+Snow squalls will move south of the area early this evening. ### Travel will likely be hazardous.
+Visibility will likely be suddenly reduced to near zero at times.
 Roads and walkways will likely be difficult to navigate due to accumulating snow.
 There may be a significant impact on rush hour traffic.
-Visibility will likely be reduced at times.
 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to ONstorm@ec.gc.ca or post reports on X using #ONStorm.
 For more information about the alerting program, please visit: https://www.canada.ca/en/services/environment/weather/severeweather/weather-alerts/colour-coded-alerts.

 Service Notice – November 2025: The Environment and Climate Change Canada (ECCC) CAP Service undergoes changes from time to time as the business of alerting evolves.
 For 2025, changes are expected to include...
 1) ECCC's initiative to upgrade the presentation of alerts into Colour-Coded Weather Alerts is tentatively set for deployment November 26, 2025.
 Data changes will appear in CAP following this deployment, 2) the alert name ‘extreme cold warning’ will change to ‘cold warning’, 3) two Public zone names will change in Saskatchewan, 4) ECCC's initiative to introduce free-form polygons to represent the true threat area of a weather hazard continues, there will be changes coming to CAP and 5) other minor improvements and corrections.
 For more information on these changes: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/ | Notification de service – novembre 2025: Le service du PAC d’Environnement et Changement climatique Canada (ECCC) subit périodiquement des changements à mesure que le système d’alerte évolue.
 Pour 2025, il y aura des changements incluant...
 1) l'initiative d'ECCC visant à améliorer la présentation des alertes sous forme d'alertes météorologiques codées par couleur est provisoirement prévue pour un déploiement le 26 novembre 2025.
 Des changements aux données apparaîtront dans le PAC suite à ce déploiement, 2) le nom de l’alerte ‘avertissement de froid extrême’ changera pour ‘avertissement de froid’, 3) deux noms de zones publiques seront modifiés en Saskatchewan, 4) l’initiative d’ECCC visant à introduire des polygones libres pour représenter la véritable zone de menace d’un danger météorologique se poursuit.
 Des changements seront également apportés au PAC et 5) d’autres améliorations et corrections mineures.
 Pour plus d’informations sur ces changements: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/